ANW Coop Teacher

 I started working in the USD 257 district as the secondary low incidence special education teacher in August of 2014.
-My classroom is located at Iola Middle School, because of this I have the unique opportunity to have students starting in 6th grade and following them all the way to their senior year of high school.
+My classroom is located at Iola HIgh School.

 My goal is to help my students develop and master a wide variety of functional skills that are going to help them to be successful in their post secondary settings.
 Some of these skills include life skills to social skills, all the way to sensory input.
 Here are some examples of what might be happening in my room on any given day:

 High school students are enrolled in an off campus work study